scrameri/Umweltbiologie/Tutorial_anova_lm.md

 # ggplot2
 ggplot(data = morph, aes(x = Hoehe, y = Kelch_laenge)) + geom_boxplot()
 ```
+NOTE: boxplots are summarizing the data and should not be used if you have less than eight data points per factor level.

 #### Use *Histograms* to plot a variable's distribution
 ```R